nesaorg/Equivariant-Encryption-for-AI/README.md

 nesa serves AI requests with zero visibility on underlying data and full blindness on query.

 ### Speedy ###
-nesa delivers zero latency on protected inference.
+nesa delivers zero latency on encrypted inference.

 ### Wide Model Coverage ###
 nesa supports a wide selection of models including Llama, Mistral, Stable Diffusion and thousands of others.